 At $20 this is a bit pricey, but probably big enough to share with another person and not have to order much else to get full.
 We split it four ways and each had an entree.
 That was perfect.
 While the fries do get a little soggy in this pot, that’s to be expected when covering them with confit duck, cheddar cheese curds and duck gravy.
 The dish had great flavor, and one of my friends who only ate duck once before and had a bad experience is now a changed man.

-The burger, I am told, is crafted with deckle, or rib eye fat cap.
+The burger, I am told, is crafted with rib eye fat cap.
 It’s a simple arrangement of American cheese, caramelized onions and pickles.
 My kind of burger.
 This is a damn good representation of how I like my burgers, however I just wish the bun was a bit softer and more supple.
 Potato buns rule.

 I had some more fries with this, only sans cheddar cheese curds, gravy and duck.
 They were nicely fried and well seasoned, with a crispy natural cut to them.
 Well played.

 That about does it.
 Another burger added to the list of hundreds that have found their way into my mouth, down my gullet, through my digestive tract, out my ass, and into the NYC sewage system.